 With more than 300 various dianthus carnation species from which to choose, as well as hundreds of lovely hybrids, it is a sure bet that you will find some that will work in your own garden.

 Most of the Dianthus varieties will reach heights of 18-24 inches, but there are a few dwarf carnations that grow 9-12" tall.
-Shades of pinks and purple carnations, white and red carnations are the colors that are most commonly available and some heavily scented carnations have a intoxicating, spicy fragrance that is very appealing.
+Shades of pinks and purple, white and red flowers are the colors that are most commonly available and some heavily scented carnations have a intoxicating, spicy fragrance that is very appealing.

 Carnation flowers are available as annuals, biennials or perennials.
 The choice is up to you and many gardeners have Dianthus beds that contain specimens of all of these varieties.
 Growing carnations lets them create a spectacular flower garden with a simple to maintain look that effortlessly changes from one year to the next.

 There are few flowering plants that are as versatile and hardy as the dependable carnation flower.